Top five best freestanding cookers for 2019

-Our expert pick of the five best freestanding cookers – including gas, electric and dual-fuel cookers.
+Do your dinners justice with one of our top-pick freestanding cookers – including gas, electric and dual-fuel models

-To help you avoid spending money on a cooker that will make preparing meals a frustrating ordeal, we've rounded up five models that scored well in our tests.
-We've picked out some of the best cookers around, whether you're looking for a gas, electric, induction or dual-fuel cooker.
+To help you avoid spending money on a cooker that will make preparing meals a frustrating ordeal, we've rounded up five models that we think you'll be more than happy with.

 Best cooker overall

-A speedy cooker is a must for a keen cook and this freestanding cooker has an induction hob, which is known for heating up food and liquids quickly.
+A speedy cooker is a must for a keen cook.
+This freestanding cooker has an induction hob, which is known for heating up food and liquids quickly.
 We've tested this cooker to see how long it takes for the ovens to heat up, and whether they're accurate.
 Read the full review to find out what they're like, and if this freestanding cooker is any good.